anikau31/systemc-clang/tests/verilog-conversion/README.md

 ```

 Some of the tests are for sanity check, to make sure that the tools are set-up correctly.

-Some of the tests are for the example folder because they don't follow certain naming convention and the need different driver for detecting modules.
+Some of the tests are for the example folder because they don't follow certain naming convention and they need different driver for detecting modules.